bilgearikk/website/website/versioned_docs/version-fils_en/project/2025/filip_ioan.niculae/index.md

 The primary focus shifted to software, starting with the Windows desktop GUI.
 I set up the ImGui and DirectX 11 environment and designed the basic UI layout for sensor data display and user controls.
 Concurrently, I began implementing the UART communication protocol on both the NUCLEO firmware and the desktop application to establish an initial data link.
 Basic sensor reading stubs were also added to the firmware.

 ### Week 8 - 26 May
+The main objective this week was to build out the core Rust firmware and establish its communication with the desktop GUI, allowing for clear data presentation and user-driven control.

+- **Firmware Sensor Integration & Data Handling (Rust)**: On the NUCLEO, I focused on robust sensor integration using Rust.
+This involved implementing the necessary driver interactions and logic to reliably read data from all connected sensors:
+  - BME280 (atmospheric temperature & pressure via I2C).
+  - HC-SR04 (water level via GPIO and timer-based pulse measurement).
+  - Soil Moisture Sensor (humidity via ADC).
+  - NTC Thermistor (water tank temperature via ADC, including resistance-to-temperature conversion).

+- **GUI Enhancement & Data Display**: The ImGui desktop application was significantly updated.
+I developed the routines to parse the incoming real-time sensor data stream originating from the NUCLEO's Rust firmware.
+UI elements were then populated to display these values clearly (e.g., dedicated sections for atmospheric conditions, soil moisture, water tank status).

+- **Basic System Logic (NUCLEO - Rust)**: On the NUCLEO, I began implementing the core decision-making logic in Rust.
+This included parsing commands received from the GUI (like manual pump control or mode switching) and establishing the initial framework for the AUTO mode (e.g., checking soil moisture readings against a preliminary threshold to trigger irrigation).

+- **Control Implementation**: I added interactive controls to the GUI, specifically buttons/switches for toggling between AUTO and MANUAL irrigation modes, and for manually activating/deactivating the water pump.
+The corresponding command structures were defined, and the GUI now sends these commands back to the NUCLEO via UART, enabling user interaction with the system.

+- **Testing & Debugging**: Conducted initial end-to-end tests to ensure that sensor data was flowing correctly from the physical sensors, through the NUCLEO (processed by the Rust firmware), over UART, and displayed accurately on the GUI.
+Similarly, I tested that commands sent from the GUI were correctly received and interpreted by the NUCLEO's firmware.
+This phase involved significant debugging of both the UART communication protocol and the sensor data interpretation, ensuring reliable communication between the embedded Rust application and the desktop interface.
 ---

 ## Hardware